-Ryan Everhart is a partner in the commercial audit service area of Redpath and Company.
+Ryan Everhart is a partner and client manager in the commercial audit service area of Redpath and Company.
 He works with a variety of clients in industries such as manufacturing, distribution, property development, and construction.
 He is an active member of the Construction, Real Estate, and Engineering Practice Team.
 He has provided public accounting services since 2005 and has been at Redpath and Company since 2014.

 American Institute of Certified Public Accountants